Mamin78/more_or_less_wrong/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This dataset is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) License.
+You are free to share and adapt the dataset, provided appropriate credit is given.

+For more details, see the LICENSE file.